Alley: Victoria

 Fan Tan Alley is an alley in Victoria, British Columbia's Chinatown.
 It was originally a gambling district with restaurants, shops, and opium dens.
 Today it is a tourist destination with many small shops including a barber shop, art gallery, Chinese cafe and apartments.
 It may well be the narrowest street in Canada.
 At its narrowest point it is only 0.9 m wide.
 Waddington Alley is another interesting alley in Victoria and the only street in that city still paved with wood blocks, an early pavement common in the downtown core.
 Other heritage features are buildings more than a century old lining the alley and a rare metal carriage curb that edges the sidewalk on the southern end.

 Vancouver

 Nearly all blocks in Vancouver were designed with an alleyway, as the majority of homes do not have front driveways.
-Alleyways are, therefor, the way for home owners to access their garage and to also place their garbage for collection.
+Alleyways are, therefore, the way for home owners to access their garage and to also place their garbage for collection.
 Commercial laneway typically prohibit stopping except for delivery vehicles.

 United States

+Most streets in America are "oriented around the movement of cars".
+A major reason "is that most American streets—both historic and modern—are very wide, at least compared to streets of historic European towns and cities".
+For a fuller explanation, see Andres Duany, co-author of Suburban Nation, and James Kunstler, The Geography of Nowhere.

 In the United States alleys exist in both older commercial and residential areas, for both service purposes and automobile access.
 In residential areas, particularly in those that were built before 1950, alleys provide rear access to property where a garage was located, or where waste could be collected by service vehicles.
 A benefit of this was the location of these activities to the rear, less public side of a dwelling.
 Such alleys are generally roughly paved, but some may be dirt.

-Beginning in the late 20th century, they were seldom included in plans for new housing developments.
+From the end of the nineteenth century, "because [of] infrastructural innovations", they were often not included with new homes.